-If equipped, the three (3) underwater lights are located on the transom just below the surface of the water.
+If equipped, three underwater lights are located on the transom just below the surface of the water.
 When lit, the lights illuminate the water in a translucent blue glow which enhances the after dark experience of being on the water and in addition may on occasion attract a myriad of marine life.

-The underwater Lights are powered by the "U/W LTS" switch on the helm switch panel (see fig. 2.19.1).
+The underwater Lights are powered by the "U/W LTS" switch located on the helm switch panel.